On infinite staircases in toric symplectic four-manifolds: Introduction

 The paper also includes three appendices: the first, Appendix~\ref{ap:convex lattice paths}, draws together some combinatorial data used to define families of convex lattice paths $\Lambda_n$ needed to find obstructions for the proof of Theorem~\ref{thm:main}.
 The second, Appendix~\ref{ap:atfs}, describes seeds for the families of almost toric fibrations needed to provide embeddings in the proof of Theorem~\ref{thm:main}.
 Finally, in Appendix~\ref{appendix}, we recall the very beginning of the project, including a surprise connection to the numbered stops on a Philadelphia subway line.
 This appendix also contains the Mathematica code we used to estimate ellipsoid embedding functions and search for infinite staircases.

 0.1in

 {\bf Acknowledgements}.
 We are deeply grateful for the support of the Institute for Advanced Study, without which we would not have been in the same place at the same time (with lovely lunches) to begin this project, nor continue our conjectural work during an engaging Summer Collaborators visit.
 We were encouraged and helped along by conversations with: Roger Casals, Helmut Hofer, Yael Karshon, Alex Kontorovich, Nicole Magill, Emily Maw, Dusa McDuff, Peter Sarnak, Felix Schlenk, Ivan Smith, Margaret Symington, Renato Vianna, and Morgan Weiler.
+We would particularly like to thank Dusa McDuff for her help improving our exposition of Theorem \ref{satisfies quadratic equation}.
+Finally, we would like to thank the anonymous referees for their helpful comments and corrections.

 0.1in